-I’ve spent the last couple of years de-cluttering like a crazy woman; sold things, given to charity, family & friends, thrown away things and so on, I then came across this quote that changed my perspective entirely:
+I’ve spent the last couple of years de-cluttering like a crazy woman; sold things, donated to charity, given to family & friends, thrown away things and so on, I then came across this quote that changed my perspective entirely:

 “Look around you; All the clutter used to be money.
 And you earned that money not with Your Time, but Your Life.”

 This one really hit me.
 All those clothes I never (or barely) wore.
 The jewellery I never touched (or barely wore).
 The dishes that I never (or barely) used.
 I have wasted so much money, in the past, on things that I didn’t need & some I didn’t even want.
 I could have paid off much of my debt if I had stopped shopping so much sooner!
 Do you feel the same?
 What could you have paid off with wasted money?

 I think it’s time for us as a society to start rethinking our holiday gift-giving attitudes.
 Here are a few things you could do:

 - Start the conversation among your friends and family members.
 Do we really need to buy this many gifts and spend so much money?
 Can we do something else instead?